 If you are a novice, stick with the varieties mentioned above.
 There will be several others to choose from, but they are best left to those who already have shark-keeping experience.
 Purchasing from an exotic pet shop that carries sharks near you will be much better than going for an online buy.
 The shop owner will likely know quite a bit about the particular shark and may even be able to put you in contact with the breeder.

 Having these kinds of connections is invaluable when you are starting out with a new shark.
 Keep in mind, most of the top breeders are located along the Florida and Georgia coastline.
 The Florida Tropical Fish Farm Association keeps an up-to-date listing of all authorized shark breeders in the area.

 If your local dealer has a shark available to purchase, look for the following in the shark tank:

-- no spots or blemishes on the shark's body as these could be signs of fungal infection;
+- No spots or blemishes on the shark's body; these could be signs of fungal infection.

-- and fully-extended fins because they are the number one sign that a shark is healthy.
+- Fully extended fins because they are the number one sign that a shark is healthy.
 Sick sharks pull their fins in.

 Freshwater Aquarium Sharks